Delta, Colorado

-Delta is a home rule municipality that is the county seat and the most populous municipality of Delta County, Colorado, United States.
-The town population was 9,035 at the 2020 United States Census.
+Delta is a home rule city that is the county seat of and the most populous municipality in Delta County, Colorado, United States.
+The city population was 9,035 at the 2020 United States census.
 The United States Forest Service headquarters of the Grand Mesa, Gunnison, and Uncompahgre National Forests are located in Delta.

 History

 Delta was built as a trading post for the Ute people and early settlers.
 Fort Uncompahgre was built in 1828.

+The Delta, Colorado, post office opened on January 5, 1882, and the Town of Delta was incorporated on October 24, 1882.
 The town was named because of its location on the delta where the Uncompahgre River flows into the Gunnison River.
-The town was incorporated in 1882.